Pump Up the Volume (soundtrack)

-Pump Up the Volume (Music From the Original Motion Picture Soundtrack) is the soundtrack to Allan Moyle's 1990 comedy-drama film Pump Up the Volume.
+Pump Up the Volume (Music From the Original Motion Picture Soundtrack) is the soundtrack to Allan Moyle's 1990 drama film Pump Up the Volume.
 It was released on August 14, 1990 through MCA Records.
 The album peaked at number 50 on the US Billboard 200 chart.

 Music being central to the plot of a film about a young pirate radio station DJ, the soundtrack featured a diverse number of artists.
 The official soundtrack release had eleven tracks.